EwenQuim/ewenquim.github.io/articles/2-linux-aliases.md

 - [2.
 Start your aliases with a comma](#2-start-your-aliases-with-a-comma)
 - [3.
 An alias to rule them all](#3-an-alias-to-rule-them-all)

 Setting aliases for commands is a very good way to save time at work.
-But setting them up always takes time, and you lose them all if you have to ssh on a server or change device.
+But setting them up always takes time, and you lose them all if you have to ssh on a server or change device. **Time to change this by building a very easy setup!**

 We will see how to